yashsharma0558/Custom-Image-Loading-Library/README.md

-# Wareline-Custom Image Loading Library
+# Custom Image Loading Library

 This project is a custom Android image loading library that demonstrates lazy loading, disk and memory caching, and efficient image pre-fetching using Retrofit for network requests.
 It includes a 3-column grid layout with smooth scrolling and optimized performance for handling large numbers of images.
 The images used in this project are fetched using Pexels API.